Kurento/kurento/source/dev/testing.rst

 API
 ---

-The `Kurento API <https://doc-kurento.readthedocs.io/en/latest/features/kurento_api.html>`_ is available in two languages: Java and JavaScript.
+Kurento provides :doc:`Java and JavaScript clients </features/kurento_client>` that implement the :doc:`/features/kurento_protocol`.
 For both of them, a test suite has been created to verify the correctness of the Kurento API against a running instance of KMS.
 In you want to run API tests for Java, as usual for Kurento tests, Maven is required, as follows:

 .. code-block:: shell